How to add an audio player to a Wix blog

 Beyond Wix

 The same embed works anywhere — WordPress, Webflow, Squarespace, Ghost, or a hand-built site.
-One player, any platform.
-Start free and add audio to your best Wix post today.
+One player, any platform, no lock-in.

 Make your own posts listenable